 The online course comes with a guarantee: Fully satisfied or money back!

 Our way of teaching has evolved over the years.

 We now use a mix of online lessons and face-to-face sessions with choreographers.

-There several benefits to this:
+There are several benefits to this:

 - It saves precious time.
-By looking at pre-recorded lessons and doing simple exercises at home you can drastically cut the amount of time you will need to spend with your instructor or choreographer.
+By looking at pre-recorded lessons and doing simple exercises at home you can drastically reduce the amount of time you will need to spend with your instructor or choreographer.
 Not to mention commute time.

 - This will obviously lead to significant savings.
 In a face-to-face lesson, not only you pay for the choreographer's time but you also pay for studio time.
 Not to mention that commute again!